SliveniusD2/NG-Files/README.md

 Massive thanks to CMD, Kano, Jymnasium, Mekalb, Lucky and Bender for all the ideas, testing and support you guys have put in to make these stashes as good as they are.

 Changelog

+26/02/2026

+Created Warlock stash, it is currently an all in one stash (normal, hell, ubers & I guess uber ancients)

 02/04/2024 (2nd April)